 The Hall bar is run by student residents and hosts pub quizzes and film and TV nights, you'll also find dart boards, pool tables and comfy sofas.
 A full-size snooker table, table football and a 50" flat-screen television are over in the Hexagon, a recent addition to the Hall.

 Churchill is a musical hall, often hosting recitals and concerts.
-Our music room is equipped with a keyboard and drum kit and is near the dining hall.
-It can be booked for practice through the porters lodge.
+Our music room is located in The Holmes and equipped with a keyboard and drum kit.
 Music and entertainment are also an important part of the Hall's formal dinners.

 Formal dinners are held twice a term at Churchill Hall on Friday evenings.
-The dining room at Churchill is the largest of all the Stoke Bishop Halls and is big enough to seat all Churchill's residents.
+The dining room at Churchill is the largest of all the Stoke Bishop Halls and is big enough to seat 300 of the 350 Churchill's residents.

 Formals are an opportunity to celebrate the Hall and its residents.
 The dress code is smart and residents often go on to an organised JCR event afterwards.
 The Warden hosts the dinner and, along with members of the Senior Common Room, invites guests to attend and dine on the High Table.
 Well-mannered and sensible behaviour is expected throughout the evening.
 You can bring an unopened bottle of wine or soft drink into a Formal but no other alcohol is allowed.
 Further information about meal times is provided in your Hall guide.